 One recent study compared the effects that low-carbohydrate diets and high-carbohydrate diets had on the cortisol and testosterone concentrations of normal men.
 The men on the high-carbohydrate diet had significantly higher testosterone levels and lower cortisol levels than the men who were on the low-carbohydrate diet.

-Exercise training increases this gap even more.
+Exercise training seems to increase this gap even more.
 In another study, researchers wanted to see the changes that 60 minutes of moderate intensity exercise training would have on free testosterone:cortisol ratio.
 They split the people into two groups: a 60% carbohydrate diet group and a 30% carbohydrate diet group.
 The lower carbohydrate group had a 43% decrease in free testosterone:cortisol ratio, while no statistically significant change occurred in the higher carbohydrate group.

 How To Remedy The Keto Flu